HBCU Investigating After Viral Video Shows Texas Southern Band Member Punch Fan, Keep Playing Tuba

-A viral video recorded of an apparently one-sided fistfight involving a single band member at a football game played between two historically Black universities (HBCUs) has sparked an investigation.
+A viral video recorded of an apparently one-sided fistfight involving a single band member at a football game played between two HBCUs has sparked an investigation.

 The incident occurred on Saturday when Jackson State University hosted Texas Southern University for a game in Mississippi’s capital city in a matchup between longtime SWAC rivals.